tildesarecool/python-kivy/README.md

 # python-kivy
 Not sure what it is but it sounds good.
 Took me an hour just to get it installed probably.
+If the install guide simply stated "does't work with python 3.10" it would have been soooo much easier.